El Rushbeau and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 The AP is really so far in the tank that they would try to turn a simple statement into a sexist attack.

-They want you to think that Rudy Giuliani said, don't you think a man who has this kind of economic genius is a lot better for the U.S. than a woman.
+They want you to think that Rudy Giuliani said, don't you think a man who has this kind of economic genius is a lot better for the U.S. than a woman?

 But he didn't stop there.

-Then a woman, the only thing she's ever produced is a lot of work for the FBI.
+Then a woman, the only thing she's ever produced, is a lot of work for the FBI.

-So here's Rudy, who at one time was a very respected, moderate Republican, held in high esteem by establishment politicians left and right, but now that he's thrown in with the Trumpster, now that he's become a Trumpist.
+So here's Rudy, who at one time was a very respected, moderate Republican, held in high esteem by establishment politicians left and right, but now that he's thrown in with the Trumpster, now that he's become a Trumpist, they go out, do what they can to destroy him.

-I've got two sound bites on this.
+So we've got, I've got two sound bites on this.

-Let me...
+Let me.

 Both of these are from yesterday morning.

-The first one's from Meet the Depressed, F. Chuck Todd speaking with uh with Rudy, and F. Chuck says, so this is basically a deduction that benefits wealthy businessmen.
+And F. Chuck says, so this is basically a deduction that benefits wealthy businessmen.

-He failed at his businesses.
+He failed in his businesses.

-Those first three businesses were failures, and then he was able to get a tax break For the failure on the next one billion dollars of income.
+And then he was able to get a tax break for the failure on the next $1 billion of income.

 Look, it's all legal.